The Best Ratio to make Cold brew is 1:7 meaning 1 part Coffee and 7 parts of Water.

-Currently, to do this, you need to brew your coffee at room temperature whilst simultaneously using a higher ratio of coffee to water, this is because you can’t forcefully access all the flavors of the coffee using heat you need to use more coffee to compensate for the lack of heat.
+Currently, to do this, you need to brew your coffee using a higher ratio of coffee to water this is because you can’t forcefully access all the flavors of the coffee using heat you need to use more coffee to compensate for the lack of heat.

-Now if you were to use heat you would get some of the flavors such as the acids you were trying to avoid.
+Now if you were to use heat you would get some of the flavors such as the acids you are trying to avoid.

 It is always better to make a stronger brew than weaker one why because it’s easier to fix a strong coffee than a weak one.

 That’s because if its too strong you can always just add more water to make it ideal for you.